 There are currently only 23 Global Digital Exemplar trusts, with a further 20 'fast followers' to be named.
 But there are more than 200 NHS providers of acute, ambulance, community and mental health services – and hundreds of social care providers – that need to share the knowledge and lessons learnt by digitally mature care providers in order to achieve a broader state of digital maturity throughout the health and care system.

 The pace at which digital technology has been adopted has not been even across the country, and with local areas now embarking on the implementation of their local digital roadmaps and sustainability and transformation plans, it is more important than ever that providers of care are able to learn from the experiences of others.

-We will be conducting a literature review into the use of digital technology in care and producing a series of case studies of targeted provider organisations that have already undergone significant organisation-wide digital transformation, attempting to find the common challenges and benefits brought by their projects.
+We conducted a literature review into the use of digital technology in care and produced a series of case studies of targeted provider organisations that have already undergone significant organisation-wide digital transformation, attempting to find the common challenges and benefits brought by their projects.

 Often the challenges faced by providers are not just technical, but cultural, with technology disrupting established ways of working.
-We hope to produce a publication that will provide a resource from which organisations at an early stage of digital transformation can draw inspiration and information, both in terms of the potential benefits that technology can bring, if implemented correctly, but also to identify some of the key factors for successful implementation.
+The report provides a resource from which organisations at an early stage of digital transformation can draw inspiration and information, both in terms of the potential benefits that technology can bring, if implemented correctly, but also identifying some of the key factors for successful implementation.

 This project was completed in June 2018.